50 Essential Java Interview Programs

 35. Reversing a string in place

 Program to reverse the order of characters in any given string.
-However, the reversing has to be done in place, meaning the solution should not involve creating a duplicate string for reversal.
+But, the reversing has to be done in place, meaning the solution is not required to involve creating a duplicate string for reversal.

 36. Adding matrices